 String of Pearls is a unique succulent that is easily recognizable by its leaves, which grow into spherical, marble-like little balls.
-Because of these leaves, S. rowleyanus is commonly referred to as string of pearls or the bead plant.
+Because of these leaves, S. rowleyanus is commonly referred to as a string of pearls or the bead plant.
 Its leaves grow on trailing stems, which hang down the sides of the pot and can extend up to two feet down if left alone.
 These stems also can be used to propagate the plant, which is a very robust grower.

 Consider growing this plant with multiple hanging stems from a basket, which lets it shine: its stems can also be twined together.
 This is an eye-catching houseplant that only needs cooler winter temperatures and lots of light to thrive: it is naturally adapted to live in arid parts of Africa, and its eccentric leaves are designed to help the plant retain maximum water.

-- Water: Keep its soil lightly moist during the growing season in the spring and summer.
+Keep its soil lightly moist during the growing season in the spring and summer.
 During the winter, its water can be scaled back.
 If its spherical leaves are flattening out, it needs more water.
 Be careful not to overwater; succulents like string of pearls are drought-resistant but cannot survive with wet, soggy roots.

-Feed your string of pearls plants biweekly during the growing season with a balanced liquid fertilizer like a 12-12-12, diluted to about half strength.
+Feed your string of pearls plants biweekly during the growing season with a balanced liquid or water-soluble fertilizer like a 12-12-12, diluted to about half strength.
 During its dormant period, it only needs feeding about every six weeks.

 The string of pearls propagates quite easily: simply take stem cuttings and replant the leaves in potting soil.
 Make sure to keep its soil slightly moist.
 It should root quickly.